b1owcar/cooking_recipe/README.md

 </div>

 How to spell author

+## Wish List Collection

+Please provide us the dish you want to see in our cookbook by filling this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAO__dBli81UNVIzNE9HSElUMzRNNUhBQkFFOFFMUFJHNS4u)

+We are open-hearted to research a new dish, but however, the dish must be possible to make.

+We will email you if your wish list is on our menu.

 ## For developers
 1. Please put your dishes into the folder "dishes" as a `.md` file.